jyellick/obc-docs/techspec.md

 Digital assets are sets of numbers that represent actual value, tracked on a decentralized ledger.
 They are in effect numbers that hold bearer value like cash, thanks to decentralization and basic private/public key cryptography.
 They can be airline miles, fiat currency-backed units of account, securities, deeds, or of any other type.

 ####Logic
 Blockchain logic, often referred to as “smart contracts,” are self-executing agreements between parties that have all relevant covenants spelled out in code, settle automatically, and can be dependent upon future signatures or trigger events.
 In the Openchain project, we call this “chaincode” to help hold clarity between blockchain logic and the human-written contracts that they can sometimes represent.
-They cannot be revoked, denied or reversed, because decentralized execution removes them from the control of any one party.
-They are effectively run on every validating node at the same time and stopping one on one node just takes the node out of the communication.

 Blockchain logic is embodied in verifiable applications that enforce business rules between any parties or devices and can move real money, either by clearing transfers off-chain or settling digital assets on-chain.
 They can be used to co-ordinate devices in IoT or implement security derivatives with hard coded behavior; they can automate payments, effect conditional ownership change, or transfer permission to use a physical asset.

 ## Industry Use Cases